FrontierMods/Loadout/documentation/GOALS_AND_NONGOALS.md

 The primary goal of *Loadout* is to add new gunmods and related equipment in order to extend the choice available to the player.
 In reality, there are dozens and dozens of items that fit in the same category, differentiated between each other in size, weight, and performance.

 This extension of choice must rest on the fact of the added options being distinct from one another.
-Adding two items which are very similar in their properties does not result in a larger array of choice, by itself.
+Adding two items which are very-similar in their properties does not result in a larger array of choice, by itself.
 (See non-goals.)

 ## Reality and groundedness